 Change of Ownership.

-Any person or entity who intends to acquire a 5% or greater interest in an existing Assisted Living Residence shall submit an Application for Certification to EOAI at least 30 days prior to the transfer of the ownership interest.
+Any person or entity who intends to acquire a 5% or greater interest in an existing Assisted Living Residence shall submit an Application for Certification to EOAI at least 30 days prior to the change of the ownership interest.

-The Application for Certification shall include a statement on a form developed by EOAI, signed and notarized by the parties, regarding the anticipated transfer of ownership of the Residence.
+The Application for Certification shall include a statement on a form developed by EOAI, signed and notarized by the parties, regarding the anticipated change of ownership of the Residence.

 If EOAI receives these documents at least 30 days prior to the effective date of the change of ownership, the new Applicant shall be considered to be deemed temporarily certified from and after the date of the change of ownership, until such time as EOAI approves or denies the Applicant's Application for Certification.

-Within five days after the transfer of ownership is completed:
+Within five days after the Transfer of Ownership or change of ownership is completed:

-The new Applicant must submit a signed and notarized statement confirming the transfer is complete.
-The new Applicant must notify all current Residents, Resident Representatives or Legal Representatives, if applicable, and prospective Residents that the transfer has occurred and that the Residence is awaiting EOAI’s decision on the new Sponsor's Application for Certification; and
+The new Applicant must submit a signed and notarized statement confirming the change of ownership or Transfer of Ownership is complete.
+The new Applicant must notify all current Residents, Resident Representatives or Legal Representatives, if applicable, and prospective Residents that the change of ownership or Transfer of Ownership has occurred and that the Residence is awaiting EOAI’s decision on the new Sponsor's Application for Certification; and

 The previous Sponsor must return its Assisted Living Residence Certificate to EOAI.

-Any notice of hearing, order or decision that EOAI or the Secretary issues for a Residence prior to a transfer of ownership shall be effective against the former Sponsor prior to such transfer and, where appropriate, the new Sponsor, following such transfer unless said notice, order or decision is modified or dismissed by EOAI or by the Secretary.
+Any notice of hearing, order or decision that EOAI or the Secretary issues for a Residence prior to a Transfer of Ownership or change of ownership shall be effective against the former Sponsor prior to such change of ownership of Transfer of Ownership and, where appropriate, the new Sponsor, following such change of ownership or Transfer of Ownership unless said notice, order or decision is modified or dismissed by EOAI or by the Secretary.

-EOAI retains the discretion to conduct a full or partial compliance review in the event of a transfer of ownership interest.
+EOAI retains the discretion to conduct a full or partial compliance review in the event of a Transfer of Ownership or a change of ownership.

-Within 14 calendar days of EOAI approving the new Sponsor’s Certification, the Residence must provide written notice to all Residents, their Legal Representatives and Resident Representatives (if applicable), confirming EOAI’s approval and issuance of the new Certificate.
+Within 14 calendar days of EOAI approving the new Sponsor’s Certification, the Residence must provide written notice to all Residents, their Legal Representatives and Resident Representatives (if applicable), and the Long-Term Care Ombudsman Program confirming EOAI’s approval and issuance of the new Certificate.

-The Residence must make ownership information available to all Residents, Legal Representative and Resident Representatives (if applicable) and to prospective Residents, upon request.
+The Residence must make ownership information available to all Residents, Legal Representative and Resident Representatives (if applicable).
+The Residence must make ownership information available to prospective Residents, upon request.

 Closure.
 In the event a Sponsor of an Assisted Living Residence elects to permanently close or sell the Residence for any reason, compliance with the following notification procedures is required: